OUR LECTURERS

 Trudi Tate

 Dr Trudi Tate is Director of Literature Cambridge and Emeritus Fellow of Clare Hall, Cambridge.
 Her books include Modernism, History and the First World War; Literature, Science, Psychoanalysis, 1830-1970 (ed. with Helen Small); The Silent Morning: Culture and Memory After the Armistice (ed. with Kate Kennedy); and A Short History of the Crimean War.
 She has a special interest in refugee writers of the Vietnamese diaspora.
 She teaches 19thC, 20thC and contemporary literature at the University of Cambridge.
 Her work on Woolf includes 'Mrs Dalloway and the Armenian Question', in her book Modernism, History and the First World War and 'King Baby' in The Silent Morning, ed.
 Tate and Kennedy.
-She is currently preparing a new edition of Mrs Dalloway for Oxford World Classics and co-editing a book of essays on The Waves with Garrett Eng.
+Her new edition of Mrs Dalloway is published by Oxford World Classics in May 2025.
+She is also co-editing a book of essays on The Waves with Garrett Eng.
 Website.
-Photo by Seb Peters.

 Jeremy Thurlow